Frequently Asked Questions

 Jane’s video conferencing software is fully HIPAA-compliant.
 Please click here to learn more about their commitment to privacy.

-What happens during the no-cost consultation?
+What happens during the no-cost call?

 1

-The free 30-minute consultation is a chance for us to meet, talk a little about what’s bringing you to therapy, and see whether working together feels like a good fit.
+The free 30-minute virtual consultation is a chance for us to meet, talk a little about what’s bringing you to therapy, and see whether working together feels like a good fit.
 You’re welcome to ask questions about my approach, credentials, or anything else that would help you feel more comfortable getting started.

 2